Updated: June 9, 2026

 City and culture | Porto, Lisbon, and Cascais | High quality of life, beautiful scenery, well-developed healthcare, and rich culture.
 Suitable for those seeking a cosmopolitan lifestyle with amenities. |

-Historical and inland gems | Guimarães, Évora, Setúbal, Chaves, and Amarante | Historically rich towns with affordable monthly expenses and a slower pace of life.
+Historical and inland gems | Guimarães, Évora, Setúbal, Chaves, and Amarante | Historically rich towns with affordable living expenses and a slower pace of life.
 Guimarães is the birthplace of Portugal.
-Chaves is a historic spa town renowned for its thermal waters. Évora is rich in historical sites. |
+Chaves is a historic spa town renowned for its thermal waters. Évora is rich in historical sites, such as the Roman Temple of Diana. |

 Rural and peaceful setting | Douro Valley and Serra da Estrela | Perfect for a slower pace of life in a peaceful, rural setting, offering rolling vineyards and thermal springs.
 Best for hikers and nature lovers. |